apache/pulsar/site/docs/latest/admin/ZooKeeperBookKeeper.md

 ledgerManagerType=hierarchical
 ```

-Consult the official [BookKeeper docs](http://bookkeeper.apache.org) for more information about BookKeeper.
+{% include admonition.html type='info' content='Consult the official [BookKeeper docs](http://bookkeeper.apache.org) for more information about BookKeeper.' %}

 ## BookKeeper persistence policies

-In Pulsar, you can set *persistence policies* at the {% popover namespace %} level.
-Persistence policies determine how persistent storage of messages is handled by {% popover BookKeeper %}.
+In Pulsar, you can set *persistence policies*, at the {% popover namespace %} level, that determine how {% popover BookKeeper %} handles persistent storage of messages.
 Policies determine four things:

 * The number of {% popover acks %} (guaranteed copies) to wait for for each ledger entry
 * The number of {% popover bookies %} to use for a topic